-Begin the day with a visit to the Daio Wasabi Farm to learn about its cultivation as well as tour the farm by boat.
-Next, spend some time in the Ishii Miso House to learn more about world-famous Japanese seasoning, a staple in all Japanese household.
-End the day at the formidable 16th-century Matsumoto Castle, also known as 'Crow Castle', due to its intense black exterior.
 You will have to remove your shoes before walking along some of the wooden floors and there are some steep wooden steps to reach certain areas.
-From the coach parking to castle, it is around 15 minutes' walk on flat road.
+From the coach parking to castle, it is around 15 minutes walk on flat road.
 You will be on your feet for approximately 3-4 hours today.
-Continue by road to Takayama, a journey of 1 hour and relax in the hot springs at your hotel.
+End the day relaxing in a rejuvenating hot spring in your hotel in Takayama.

-Remark: Bring change of clothes just in case, there is a possibility of getting wet during the boat tour in Daio Wasabi farm
+Please note: Bring change of clothes just in case, there is a possibility of getting wet during the boat tour in Daio Wasabi farm.
 Matsumoto Castle can be difficult for older clients due to steep stairs and could be slippery at times.